-A unique variety of sage with vibrant red or purple flowers, this plant has a very fragrant scent that can be used to make a wide variety of herbal products.
-The growing tips are the most potent part of the plant, but you can also harvest them for use in sachets or other scented items.
-You can even dry and crush the leaves to create your own potpourri.
+This type of sage is definitely a unique one!
+It has vibrant red flowers, that have a very fragrant scent used to make a wide variety of herbal products.
+You can even dry and crush the leaves and flowers to create your own potpourri!

 Also known as: Sweet sage